La Cucaracha: Other verses

 Apart from verses making explicit or implicit reference to historical events, hundreds of other verses exist.
 Some are new, and others are ancient, but the lack of references and the largely oral tradition of the song, makes dating the verses difficult, if not impossible.
 Some examples are:

 Influences

-In the novel Animal Farm by George Orwell, the animals' rebellion song, "Beasts of England", is described as a blend of the tunes of "La Cucaracha" and "Oh My Darling, Clementine".
+In the 1945 novel Animal Farm by George Orwell, the animals' rebellion song, "Beasts of England", is described as a blend of the tunes of "La Cucaracha" and "Oh My Darling, Clementine".

-FC Utrecht has a long history of playing the tune at home games after the team has scored.